jdewinne/openfaascli/README.md

    or when you're using a different OpenFaas gateway:

-   `OPENFAAS_GATEWAY="http://something:someport" faas-cli deploy -f stscli.yml`
+   `faas-cli deploy -f stscli.yml -g "http://something:someport"`

    or when you've changed the default name for the `sts-password` secret: